csmets/Server-Driven-UI/docs/README.md

 All of which the client **should** be dumb, and should not drive business logic from the response given by the server.

 This project is opinionated to how SDUI should be done in a specific way following the [guiding principle](#guiding-principle).
 Ideally, this project will help provide a path to solve SDUI problems in a large scale.

+Examples and opinions are driven from using GraphQL.
+If you are using a technology other than GraphQL, it may not work for you but it still may provide useful concepts on your own approach.

 ## Pro and Cons of SDUI